How to File Your Delaware Franchise Tax On Time

 - For “gross assets,” you’ll want to enter the “Total Assets” number from last year’s year-end balance sheet.
 This will most likely just be your bank balance as of 12/31, but check with your finance professional if you have any questions.

-Pay your taxes!
+Pay your taxes once you authorize, review, and verify all of the information that was provided.
 Once you have the amount that you owe, you’ll be able to pay it through the website.
-For early-stage startups, we expect this amount to be around $400, plus a $50 filing fee.
+For early-stage startups, we expect this amount to be about $400 per $1 million in gross assets, plus a $50 filing fee.

 It’s important to pay on time to remain in good standing with the state of Delaware, and avoid potential problems down the line.